Mutasim-c/01-HTML-CSS-and-Git-Code-Refactor-Mutasim/README.md

 ## image
 ![tis is a link to how the page is supposed to look, it should look the same before and after i changed the html beacuse i was only cleaning up the css and html to make it more accessible](./assets/images/01-html-css-git-homework-demo.png)

+this is a link to how the page is supposed to look, it should look the same before and after i changed the html beacuse i was only cleaning up the css and html to make it more accessible

 ## page link
 below is a link to the page
 https://mutasim-c.github.io/01-HTML-CSS-and-Git-Code-Refactor-Mutasim/